Jeremy Cash: Cleveland Browns

 On December 20, 2017, Cash was claimed off waivers by the Cleveland Browns.
 He was released on March 15, 2018.

 Arizona Cardinals

 On March 16, 2018, Cash was claimed off waivers by the Arizona Cardinals.

-On August 13, 2018, Cash was waived/injured by the Cardinals after suffering a torn ACL and MCL during the preseason and was placed on injured reserve.
+On August 13, Cash was waived/injured by the Cardinals after suffering a torn ACL and MCL during the preseason; he later reverted to the injured reserve list.